 Oh, my dear St. Paul, how sweetly and intimately you must know me, that you would end your first letter to me like this!
 “O Timothy, guard what has been entrusted to you.
 Avoid the godless chatter and contradiction of what is falsely called knowledge, for by professing it some have missed the mark as regards the faith.
 Grace be with you.”

 I write now in the night, and lo, I am scared.
 How to safeguard what is entrusted to me, when this is the very gift that men throughout the ages have trampled upon, misused, exploited, spat at, cursed, rejected, persecuted, and killed?
 O Lord, be you with me, that I may never take fright in the work of your name!
 And when I take fright, Lord, for I know I am weak, come to me with simple whisperings, that I might know you even closer!
-For you know now that I have one delight, and that is to delight in you.
+For you know now that I have but one delight, and that is to delight in you.
 You know that I have one body, and that that body is yours.
-You know that I believe there is one truth and one love, which sustains all the atoms in their burping, sustains the planets in their wandering, sustains the rivers and the clouds, the fish and the oceans, the critters and the beasts of pray that eat them!
+You know that I believe there is one truth and one love, which sustains all the atoms in their burping, sustains the planets in their wandering, sustains the rivers and the clouds, the fish and the oceans, the critters and the beasts of prey that eat them!
 And yes Lord, love alone sustains us, man and woman!
 You know that I know you, and find my only substance in your love!
 You know that I am one with you, if only I hold fast!
-You know what you are to do with me– now do it!
+You know what you are to do with me–now do it!
 Make it quick!
-And so that I might not falter on this path– please God, please– send me another letter!
+And so that I might not falter on this path–please God, please–send me another letter!